chembl/chembl_data_issues/README.md

-# chembl_data_issues
+# ChEMBL data issues
-Public issue tracker for submitting bugs/questions/feature requests to ChEMBL team.
+This repository is intentionally empty.
+It should be used only as a public issue tracker for ChEMBL users to create new issues regarding:

+ - problems with data
+ - new feature requests
+ - questions

+ You can alwayws write an email to chembl-help@ebi.ac.uk.